LauraBerry/retroGames/README.md

   * Comments.
 Minimum: one comment for each block of aseembly, including a short high-level description of what he block does.
   * Flat project structure (All assembly can be stored at the top level folder)
   * Game operates on discrete ticks (Think 1 tick = 1 frame)
+    * The main loop decides how often tick() gets called.
+We'll try to call it 30 or 60 times per second.
     * Main game loop: Call tick(), wait for a given amount of time, repeat
     * If you need an event to occur after x number of ticks:
         * Set a field in memory to x